spedygiorgio/unixworkbench/README.md

 # Giorgio Alfredo Spedicato assignment for the Coursera Unix Workbench project
 This file has been created at the following datetime:

-gio 16 apr 2020 12:37:11
+gio 16 apr 2020 16:01:56

-The bash file guessinggame.sh contains the following number of lines of code, excluding comments (lines beginning with #):
+The bash file guessinggame.sh contains the following number of lines of code, excluding lines beginning with #:

-0
+29